 The next major moment in the evolution of the pilot watch came at the onset of the Second World War.
-During the war, there was an increased need for a watch that could be read at a glance during day and night missions.
+During the war, there was an increased need for a watch that pilots could read at a glance during day and night missions.
 Thus, the pilot watch proved to be crucial for U.S. Army Air Forces.
 The iconic watch of the war was the American-produced A-11.
 This small and simple watch was extremely durable and reliable.
 It saw the United States Army Air Forces through crucial events leading to an eventual Allied victory.
-Still, it was during the post-war aviation boom that the pilot watch took on the easily-identifiable, complicated characteristics seen in many modern watch models.
+Still, it was during the post-war aviation boom that the pilot watch took on the easily identifiable, complicated characteristics seen in many modern watch models.

-A few key features separate a pilot watch from other sports watches.
+A few key features separate a pilot watch from other sport watches.
 They typically have large and highly legible dials with prominent, high-contrast hands for optimal visibility in extreme conditions.
 To withstand constant changes in pressure, most pilot watches contain an anti-magnetic seal or Faraday cage along with crystal technology.
 Many models also feature dual time or GMT functions to track local time, destination time, and UTC.